hanlsin/test_golang/README.md

 # test_golang

-private test project for Golang.
+This project is a personal test project for Golang.